Bundy: An American Icon

-Bundy: An American Icon (aka Bundy: A Legacy of Evil) is a 2008 horror film depicting the criminal career of American serial killer, Ted Bundy.
-It was directed by Michael Feifer and starred Corin Nemec from Parker Lewis Can't Lose.
+Bundy: An American Icon (also known as Bundy: A Legacy of Evil) is a 2009 American direct-to-video horror thriller film written and directed by Michael Feifer, based on the criminal career of serial killer Ted Bundy.
+The film stars Corin Nemec as Bundy, alongside Kane Hodder and Jen Nikolaisen.

 Plot

 The movie is a dramatization of the life of serial killer Ted Bundy from his traumatic childhood to his arrest and trial.

 The film begins by giving its audience a peek into Ted Bundy's childhood and how distressing it was and then leading up to when he becomes an adult.
 It later gives us the insight into the unexplored motivations of how he becomes the infamous killer he is known for today.